In 2021 Gmail added an extra layer of security that alerted users when they were about to send an email message to

 Organizations thrive when they embrace change.
 The same holds true for people.
-By incorporating intranet software into your digital workplace, and adapting our work style to meet the changes of a workplace environment, we all become more valuable colleagues and team members.
+By incorporating more purposeful communication applications like intranet software into your digital workplace, and adapting our work style to meet the changes of a workplace environment, we all become more valuable colleagues and team members.

 Have questions?
 Get in touch!
 We're always happy to hear from you.